-1. Agreement Title
+1 Agreement title

-This Agreement is called the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2017-2020.
+This Agreement is called the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2021-2024.

-2. Application of the Agreement
+2 Application of the Agreement

-- 1. The Agreement replaces the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2013-2016. - 2.
-The Agreement applies to and is binding upon the following parties: - the Universities Admissions Centre (NSW & ACT) Proprietary Limited - the Community and Public Sector Union (CPSU) - all employees (except the Senior Executive Group [SEG] in some respects) of the Universities Admissions Centre (NSW & ACT) Proprietary Limited.
-Clauses that do not apply to the SEG have been identified accordingly. - 3.
+- 1. The Agreement replaces the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2017-2020. - 2.
+The Agreement applies to and is binding upon the following parties: - the Universities Admissions Centre (NSW & ACT) Proprietary Limited - the Community and Public Sector Union (CPSU) - all employees (except the Executive Group [EG] and identified Strategic Positions as defined in Clause 10 and set out in Clause 53 in some respects) of the Universities Admissions Centre (NSW & ACT) Proprietary Limited.
+Clauses that do not apply to the EG and Strategic Positions have been identified accordingly. - 3.
 This Agreement has been negotiated between the Universities Admissions Centre (NSW & ACT) Proprietary Limited and the CPSU. - 4.
 In this Agreement, unless the contrary intention appears, words in the singular shall include plural and words in the plural shall include the singular.

-3. Terms of the Agreement
+3 Terms of the Agreement

 The Agreement will take effect seven (7) days from the date the Agreement is approved by the Fair Work Commission.
-The Agreement will remain in force until 31 January 2020.
+The Agreement will remain in force until 30 June 2024.
 The parties agree to enter into negotiations for a new Agreement at least three (3) months before the expiry of this Agreement.

-4. Availability of the Agreement
+4 Availability of the Agreement

 All employees, including all new employees upon engagement, shall have access to a copy of the Enterprise Agreement (EA).
-A copy of this Agreement will also be readily accessible to employees on the Company intranet.
+A copy of this Agreement will also be readily accessible to employees on the UAC intranet.
 A copy of the Agreement will also be made available to any staff with a vision or print disability, in a form suitable to their needs.

-5. Individual Flexibility Agreements
+5 Individual Flexibility Arrangement